yuaziz/MinPy/README.md

 ## Status and Further Work

-\- Will aim to include more formulations for line searches and methods for the $\beta$ update, more flexibility for the user to pick and choose.
+- Will aim to include more formulations for line searches and methods for the $\alpha$ and $\beta$ updates, more flexibility for the user to pick and choose.
-\- Implement plotting capability so the user can intuitively visualise algorithm behaviour as it attempts to reach global minima.
+- Implement plotting capability so the user can intuitively visualise algorithm behaviour as algorithm attempts to reach global minima.

 ## Dependencies